omni-us/jsonargparse/README.rst

     >>> cfg.lev1.opt1
     'from string 1'

+All parsers include a :code:`--print-config` option.
+This is useful particularly for command line tools with a large set of options to create an initial config file including all default values.

-The config file could also be provided as an environment variable as explained in section :ref:`environment-variables`.
+The config file can also be provided as an environment variable as explained in section :ref:`environment-variables`.
 The configuration file environment variable is the first one to be parsed.
 So any other argument provided through environment variables would override the config file one.